-A drug-dealing Shropshire student has been jailed for almost three years after his father shopped him to the police.
+A drug-dealing Shropshire student has been jailed for almost three years.

 Teenager Hosal Guyett, of Gobowen, near Oswestry, sold cocaine to people in pubs across north Shropshire over a six month period to fund a £10,000 drug debt, Shrewsbury Crown Court was told yesterday.